StauroDEV/blumen/docs/cli/index.md

 # `blumen deploy`

-Deploys content on IPFS to specified providers and outputs a web-friendly gateway link, along with other useful information.
-If a directory is not specified, uses `dist` by default.
+Deploys content on IPFS to specified providers and outputs a gateway URL, along with other useful information.
+If a directory is not specified, uses `dist` by default. `.env` is never uploaded.

 ```sh
 blumen deploy [dir]